csabaagosthazy/geocamping/README.md

 # Geocamping
-Web application for a camping site using GIS python, Leaflet and This application was created as a university project by Babaiantz Mathias, Agosthazy Csaba, Pinto de Matos Daniel
+Web application for a camping site using GIS python, Leaflet and Django This application was created as a university project by Babaiantz Mathias, Agosthazy Csaba, Pinto de Matos Daniel